Skip to main content

 Get to know Florida City

 Florida City marks the southernmost point in the Miami metropolitan area, the last bastion of mainland South Florida civilization.
-Continue on south, and you’ll find yourself on U.S. Route 1 headed toward the Florida Keys.
+Continue due south, and you’ll find yourself on U.S. Route 1 headed toward the Florida Keys.
 Venture west and be among the famed natural expanse of Everglades National Park — a haven for aspiring biologists, birders, and kayakers alike.
 During the initial stages of Florida City’s growth, farming tomato and squash was a driving force of the local economy.
 Today, agriculture is still vital to the community, and you can support area growers by purchasing their wares at nearby farm stands.
 There is also the benefit of residing close enough to Miami to soak up its splendor, meanwhile having a quieter hideaway for retreat after a day among the crowds and bustle.

 Nearby Neighborhoods: